Product formulas for basic hypergeometric series by evaluations of Askey--Wilson polynomials: Overview and revisitation of terminating -balanced summations

-which however cannot be written as an $n$-th order Askey--Wilson polynomial with parameters independent from $n$.
+which cannot be written as $n$-th order Askey--Wilson polynomials with parameters independent from $n$.
 The summation in \eqref{eq:bws} can be obtained by a careful ($c\to1$) limit from the following ${}_4\phi_3$ transformation of Berkovich and Warnaar \cite[(3.10)]{BerkovichWarnaar2005}:

 Specifically, the limit $c\to 1$ in \eqref{eq:bwt} using